25 Dec 2025

 Walk-and-talk therapy is a type of psychotherapy that involves the client and therapist walking together in nature.
 Instead of sitting across from a therapist in an office, the client walks beside them.

-Second, movement has been shown to improve mood as well as engage brain regions involved in emotional control.
+Second, movement has been shown to improve mood as well as engage brain regions5 involved in emotional control.
 This broader engagement can aid emotional regulation and may strengthen awareness of bodily sensations and internal states, supporting the mind–body connection.

 Walk-and-talk therapy is known by several other names: